This story was originally published in the March 2020 issue of Quaker Action. It was updated in November 2020.

 “The children this legislation seeks to protect are Palestinians who have lived their entire lives under Israeli military occupation,” McCollum said in a statement.
 “And, it is U.S. tax dollars provided by Congress, the unregulated $3.8 billion military aid package to Israel, that helps to cover the cost of Israeli soldiers arresting, interrogating, and abusing children, some as young as nine years old, in the name of Israeli security.”

-As of this writing, 21 representatives had signed as co-sponsors of H.R.
+By November 2020, 25 representatives had signed support for H.R.
 2407, including several new progressive members of Congress who have responded to grassroots pressure to support Palestinian rights.
 “We’re seeing more members of Congress who are not afraid to challenge the status quo when it comes to addressing human rights violations that are happening in other countries, including Israel,” Jennifer says.
+“I’m particularly pleased that all supporters of this bill were re-elected by wide margins in the 2020 election.
+We also have commitments from several newly elected representatives to support new legislation on this issue next year.”

 Congregations step up